 Depending on the power of your blender, you may find that you need to add more liquid to the recipe.

-In this image you can see how firm homemade nutella is straight from the fridge.
-Because it doesn't contain emulsifiers, it takes on the texture of fudge.
+In the image above you can see how firm homemade nutella is straight from the fridge.
+Since it doesn't contain emulsifiers, it takes on the texture of fudge.

 If you let it sit at room temperature for around 10 minutes it's PERFECT and spreads easily.